Mod-p Poincar\'e Duality in p-adic Analytic Geometry: Poor man's version of duality on formal schemes

-\subsection{Dualizing Modules on Separated Admissible Formal Schemes}
+\subsection{Dualizing modules on separated admissible formal schemes}

-We define ``naive dualizing complex'' on separated admissible formal $\O_K$-schemes.
+In this section, we define a ``naive dualizing complex'' on separated admissible formal $\O_K$-schemes.
 This object will not be quite functorial because its construction will involve certain derived limits that are not functorial.
-In order to deal with this problem, we mainly restrict our attention to the study of a {\it dualizing module} that is defined as the bottom cohomology sheaves of naive dualizing complex.
+In order to deal with this problem, we mainly restrict our attention to the study of a {\it dualizing module} that is the bottom cohomology sheaf of the naive dualizing complex.
 This turns out to be a more functorial object, and this functoriality is sufficient for all our purposes.

-For the rest of the section, we fix a complete rank-$1$ valuation ring $\O_K$ with a pseudo-uniformizer $\varpi$ and {\it algebraically closed}\footnote{This will be used only in Definition~\ref{rr}.
-It is possible to develop a more general theory without this assumption.
-But we have decided not to do this as we will never need more general valuation rings in this paper.} fraction field $K$.
-We do not assume here that $K$ is of characteristic $0$.

-We recall that if $f_i\colon Y_i \to Z_i$ is a separated morphism of finitely presented $\O_K/\varpi^{i+1}\O_K$-schemes.
-We can define the twisted inverse image functor\footnote{We refer to \cite[\href{https://stacks.math.columbia.edu/tag/0A9Y}{Tag 0A9Y}]{stacks-project} for the construction and properties of these functors.
-We note that there is an extra noetherian assumption.
-This assumption can be weakened to the universally coherent assumption by using the suitable version of the Proper Mapping Theorem \cite{FujKato}.}